 Rungrawee Chalermsripinyorat, Thailand analyst for the International Crisis Group, said the assassination attempt underscored Thailand’s deep political divide which cuts across geographical and class lines.

-“There’s a chance we are going to see more of this vigilante activity,” she said. ”When it becomes a fight between two groups of people it’s going to become worrisome.
+”There’s a chance we are going to see more of this vigilante activity,” she said. ”When it becomes a fight between two groups of people it’s going to become worrisome.
 We are getting closer to a state of civil war.”

 The PAD held huge rallies in the streets in 2006 that opened the way for the military to remove Thaksin from power in a coup.